Medical questions & health advice by board certified doctors

-"Why did my cuts started leaving scars when they have never before?
+"Why did my cuts started leaving scars when they have never before?"

 Hello Doctor, For some reason, every single cut I started getting recently, began leaving scars on my skin.
 I am a girl and quite often I would shave and get cuts on my legs, which they all always went away after a week or so.
 Now however, all recent (1-2 months) cuts I got left purple/red scars on my skin.
 To make things worse, I am a soccer player and blood injuries (legs, knees, thighs, feet, elbows, arms) cannot be avoided.
 I am very heartbroken over this since now I can no longer wear skirts, shorts or dresses or even short-sleeved shirts (from falling down and scrapping my arm and elbow).
 Could this be due to some vitamin deficiency?
 By the way, I am 18.

 For example, a lack of vitamin c can be a common cause of poor wound healing, and was called scurvy back in the times of the sailors who explored the world.
 In addition to these nutritional deficiencies, other things can cause this delayed healing.
 Poor blood supply can often inhibit healing, and this could come from either not having enough blood (perhaps losing too much blood during a heavy period), not eating well enough to make red blood cells, or not being able to get blood to parts of the body that need to heal due to vascular problems.
 Regardless of what the cause may be, you do need to speak with a doctor soon to make sure that you get the treatment you need.
 Please speak with your doctor in the near future.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.